GnaspGames/Smelt/Docs/Plugins.md

 Plugins
 =======

-Now one-command also supports plugins!
-These can be used to add to the available "bang commands" built into *one-command*.
+Now *Smelt* also supports plugins!
+These can be used to add to the available "bang commands" built into *Smelt*.

-Plugins need to be installed into a `/one-command/plugins/` directory alongside the .mcc files you plan on processing.
+Plugins need to be installed into a `/.smelt/plugins/` directory alongside the .mcc files you plan on processing.

 You can see an example of this in the `demo` directory included in the git repository for this project.
-There is a `sayred.js` plugin in the `/one-command/plugins/` directory.
+There is a `sayred.js` plugin in the `/.smelt/plugins/` directory.
 You can see this being used in the `demo.mcc` file.

 Plugins can also declare *setup* .mcc files that need to be installed into your map for the